mimik-mimOE-ai/mimOE-ai-developer-guide/03-multi-agent-architecture/README.md

 Finally, you'll create an instance of the User Console web server.
 You'll configure the User Console web server to work with the new Agent Collection.
 Once the User Console web server is configured, you'll be able to submit AI prompts to the mimik Service Mesh via the Coordinator Machine.

-The Coordinator Machine will return a result that include the response from each Agent Machine in the new Agent Collection.
+The Coordinator Machine will return a result that includes the response from each Agent Machine in the new Agent Collection.
 Also, the Coordinator Machine will return a unified response composed of the responses from each Agent Machine.

 # Configuring the Agent Machines